 “I think it’s important for people to give back.
 I’ve been very fortunate, and I think it’s my responsibility to pass that along to the next generation so they can have a chance for a great life.”

-Chris Snyder has played an active role in serving the community of Steuben County for most of his life.
-He was born and raised here, and he attended high school at Fremont.
-Chris attended Fremont High School, then studied Business Administration at IPFW.
-After college, Chris worked for Hooks Drugs, which owned drug stores in various locations.
+Chris Snyder has played an active role in serving the Steuben County community for most of his life.
+He was born and raised here and attended and graduated from Fremont High School in 1979.
+He then attended and graduated with a Bachelor’s Degree in Business Administration from IPFW in 1983.
+After college, Chris worked for Hook’s Drugs, which owned drug